tashfia98/SoccerPlayer/README.md

 ## Objectives
 A program that displays pre-set soccer player's statistics such as name, club, nationality and so on.
+The program also performs the given tasks on the menu.

 ## Author
 | Name          | Github        | Email  |